-The program coordinates the efforts between the 417th District Court and the Collin County Juvenile Probation Services (CCJPS) department in supervising juvenile offender rehabilitation and meets the 16 strategies recommended by the National Council of Juvenile and Family Court Judges for juvenile drug court programs.
+Effective substance abuse treatment is a vital component for juvenile offender rehabilitation.
+When left untreated, the effects of juvenile substance use frequently result in increased risk of delinquent behaviors leading to escalating criminal activity and progression into the adult justice system.
+The SOAR Program coordinates the efforts between the 417th District Court and Collin County Juvenile Probation Services (CCJPS) in supervising juvenile offender rehabilitation and meets the 16 strategies recommended by the National Council of Juvenile and Family Court Judges for juvenile drug court programs.
 The SOAR Program creates an individualized plan requiring substance abuse treatment, frequent drug testing, intense supervision and close monitoring by the Program Team, and maximum utilization of community resources.
 The 12-24 month program consists of 4 phases plus aftercare and requires weekly meetings with the Judge and Program Team during the first and second phases (60-90 days each phase).
-As the participant progresses, meetings become less frequent, usually biweekly during the third and fourth phases (3-9 months) and then once per month during aftercare, the final component of the program.
-The juvenile has at least 2 - 3 observed drug/alcohol screenings per week, with many requiring daily testing, taken at both random and scheduled times.
+As the participant progresses, meetings become less frequent, usually biweekly during the third and fourth phases (3-9 months) and then once per month during aftercare.
+The juvenile has at least 2-3 observed drug/alcohol screenings per week, with many requiring daily testing, taken at both random and scheduled times.

 Juveniles are typically introduced to the program pre-adjudication following referral by a Program Team member, juvenile prosecutor or probation officer, school/educator, or parent/guardian.
-During the eligibility assessment, both juvenile and parent(s) are extensively interviewed regarding family dynamics, substance use/abuse, and short/long term goals.
+During the eligibility assessment, both juvenile and parent(s) are extensively interviewed regarding family dynamics, substance use, and short/long term goals.
 Unfortunately, many guardian(s) also have substance issues, and a caregiver's substance abuse problem is considered a "key predictor" for poor outcomes to the program's intervention.
 To maintain long-term positive results, changes must be made to the primary home environment.
 Therefore, the SOAR Program requires active participation of both the juvenile and guardian(s), requiring all parties to commit to sobriety and treatment.
 Program juveniles are charged a one-time participant fee of \$250.
-Post-plea participants admitted to the program are assessed by an independent, certified substance abuse counselor, and individualized treatment plans are developed to target the participants' specific needs, addressing any underlying and co-occurring disorders identified.
+Post-plea participants admitted to the program are assessed by a certified substance abuse counselor, and individualized treatment plans are developed to target the participants' specific needs, addressing any underlying and co-occurring disorders identified.

-Through various partnerships with local resources and organizations, the program provides a continuum of services to assist the juvenile and family in the treatment and recovery process.
-Depending on treatment needs, participants may be referred to out-or in-patient treatment, drug/alcohol education, mental health treatment, individual and/or family therapy, and/or Alcoholics or Narcotics Anonymous.
-Participants are also required to continue or re-engage in prosocial activities, which research has shown to improve long-term outcomes.
-Treatment providers utilize a variety of treatment methods, depending on the specific circumstances, which may include Cannabis Youth Treatment (MET/CBT), Cognitive Behavioral Therapy, Functional Family Therapy, Motivational Enhancement Therapy, and Multisystemic Therapy.
-Referrals are also made to a local community partner that provides individual and group support for parents, one-on-one mentoring for juveniles, and family service opportunities and connection events for teens and their parents.
-Parents / guardians play a vital role in a juvenile's successful completion of drug court.
+Through various partnerships, the program provides a continuum of services to assist the juvenile and family.
+Depending on treatment needs, participants may be referred to in- or out-patient treatment, drug/alcohol education, mental health treatment, individual and/or family therapy, and/or Alcoholics or Narcotics Anonymous.
+Participants are also required to continue or reengage in prosocial activities, which have been shown to improve long-term outcomes.
+Treatment providers utilize a variety of treatment methods, depending on the specific circumstances, which may include Cognitive Behavioral Therapy, Functional Family Therapy, Motivational Enhancement Therapy, Rational Emotive Behavior Therapy, and Multisystemic Therapy.
+Referrals are made to a local community partner that provides individual and group support for parents and one-on-one mentoring for juveniles.
+Parents/guardians play a vital role in a juvenile's successful completion of drug court.
 As such, they are provided with information on Families Anonymous and are expected to participate in an 8-week parenting class, family counseling, and drug testing as needed.
-Parents / guardians must be willing to provide transportation to individual, group, and family counseling sessions, as well as drug testing and court sessions.
-Additionally, they are required to provide regular input regarding progress during probation visits and drug court sessions.
+Parents must be willing to provide transportation to counseling sessions, drug testing, and court sessions, and are required to provide regular input during probation visits and drug court sessions.